alphagov/government-service-design-manual/service-manual/governance/governance-principles.md

 * people who govern keep up with the pace of delivery by having short, frequent meetings

-* high impact, high probability risks are managed when needed, and our controls (e.g. on spending) are based on the balance between costs and benefits
+* high impact, high probability risks are managed when needed, and our controls (eg on spending) are based on the balance between costs and benefits

 **A bit more detail**